Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

 This is supported by the experimental observation that the diffusion coefficient is of the order of only a few `quanta of diffusion' $\hbar / m$~\cite{kuhn_coherent_2007, jendrzejewski_three-dimensional_2012, shapiro_cold_2012}, see Fig.~\ref{fig3}(e).
 Furthermore, with increasing $\decorrrate{} \lesssim \SI{1}{\per\milli\second}$, we see an initial plateau where neither diffusion quantity, exponent or coefficient, changes (background shading in Fig.~\ref{fig3}(c-d)).
 It clearly illustrates a strong suppression of the Fermi acceleration for sufficiently slow changes of the underlying disorder potential.
 The experimental observation is also in stark contrast to the classical simulation based on Fermi acceleration.
 We interpret this observation as the effect of localization due to wavefunction interference for small decorrelation rates.

-To investigate the interplay of localization effects with superdiffusion or its suppression more closely, we infer a measure for the fraction $f_\mathrm{loc}$ of localized atoms as introduced in Ref.~\cite{jendrzejewski_three-dimensional_2012}, quantifying the fraction of atoms that would not have diffused away from the initial cloud volume after infinite time, see Appendix~\ref{app:floc} and Ref.~\cite{barbosa_what_2023} for more details.
+To investigate the interplay of localization effects with superdiffusion or its suppression more closely, we infer a measure for the fraction $f_\mathrm{loc}$ of localized atoms as introduced in Ref.~\cite{jendrzejewski_three-dimensional_2012}.
+It quantifies the fraction of particles that would not have diffused away from the initial cloud volume after infinite time, see Supplemental Material and Ref.~\cite{barbosa_what_2023} for more details.
 We find a localized fraction of zero for the expansion in weak disorder even in the static case, as expected and can be seen in Fig.~\ref{fig3}(c).
 By contrast, we find a significant localized fraction $f_\mathrm{loc} = \SI{7.9 \pm 1.2}{\%}$ for the strong static disorder, see Fig.~\ref{fig3}(f).
-As expected, the fraction decays as the decorrelation rate \decorrrate{} increases, but as long as a localized fraction persists, the system shows apparently close-to-normal diffusion.
-As soon as the localized fraction has decayed, however, the normal-diffusion plateau ends.
+As expected, the fraction decays as the decorrelation rate \decorrrate{} increases, but as long as a localized fraction persists, the system shows close-to-normal diffusion.
+However, the normal-diffusion plateau ends as soon as the localized fraction has decayed.